sraffy758/homework/README.md

 -   **SDXL**-based models show weaker integration with the environment.
 While their visual quality is generally good, it tends to be inconsistent across generations.
 -   **Flux** models outperform SDXL models in terms of asset integration and offer superior asset quality. **Flux Fill Pro** appears to have the best prompt adherence among all models tested.
+-   **Global inpainting** provides better scale consistency and proportion coherence across the entire image, as it maintains the full context of the scene.
+-   **Localized inpainting** can potentially deliver higher quality assets in the target area, but results are more variable.
+The quality heavily depends on having sufficient context in the cropped region.
+If the cropped area is too small or lacks enough surrounding context, the generated content may appear disconnected or inconsistent with the rest of the image.

 Based on these observations, I would recommend choosing a Flux-based solution.
-Among the available options, **Flux Fill Dev** stands out as the most adaptable — it could be further improved through task-specific finetuning, making it a solid candidate for production.
+Among the available options, **Flux Fill Dev** with global inpainting stands out as the most adaptable — it could be further improved through task-specific finetuning, making it a solid candidate for production.

 ---